lunared/libreoffice-thumb/README.md

 This is a persistent docker service provided with volume mapping as a way to extend applications that need the ability to convert documents into pngs.
 A common scenario for this would be generating thumbnail files of documents for a data store.

 The name of this project is a little misleading, as libreoffice is used only for the initial conversion of the documents into a pdf, which is then converted to png using imagemagick.
 This is done because I found that the quality of documents directly into png using only libreoffice was of poor quality.
+This was especially notiable when converting from PDFs as headless mode was having difficulty processing embedded fonts, whereas imagemagick handles it flawlessly.

 ## Running

 Simply use docker's volume mapping to mount two volumes to a container.
-You'll need an `in`, mapped to `/mnt/in` and an `out`, mapped to '/mnt/out`
+You'll need an `in`, mapped to `/mnt/in` and an `out`, mapped to `/mnt/out`.

-To do this with docker run, you can do
+To do this with docker run, you can do `docker run -d -P -v ./media:/mnt/in -v ./thumbs:/mnt/out`

-`docker run -d -P -v ./media:/mnt/in -v ./thumbs:/mnt/out`
+It's highly recommended that you DO NOT MAP THE SAME DIRECTORY TO IN AND OUT

 ## Composing